craftingcity/The-Known-World/README.md

 **Desert Proficiency.** You gain advantage on Dexterity (Initiative) and Dexterity (Stealth) checks while you are in a desert.

 ##### Democratic Combine of Peoples
 The peoples of the DCP are ruled by their Barons, nearly all of whom fight among themselves when the Combine as a whole is not under threat.
 These barons find use for **all** who live within their domain.
+The culture of the DCP is one of Chaotic Good; their ideology can be summarized by the phrase "no-one hurts my sibling but me".

 **My Baron Can Beat Up Your Baron.** You gain either one feat of your choice or an Ability score of your choice increases by 2.
 **Languages.** You know at least these two languages; [[Swampish (language)]] and [[Aquarian (language)]].